stefanyovev/paco/readme.txt

-repeat windows audio across different devices in realtime. record and play all speakers simultaneously. listen to hdmi tv, bluetooth and sub at the same time.
+repeat windows audio across different devices in realtime. record and play all speakers simultaneously.

 apply delay, gain, convolution to the outputs so we can use all available soundcards/loudspeakers in a combined system